ozimmortal/commits/README.md

  -- Perhaps I should have been more like water today  Thu Jan  9 05:00:25 2025

  -- There are people sleeping in parking lots  Thu Jan  9 06:00:25 2025

+ -- I am Warhol.
+I am the No. 1 most impactful artist of our generation.
+I am Shakespeare in the flesh.
+Thu Jan  9 07:00:22 2025